zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-outbound-x12-ftp/b2b-outbound-x12-ftp.md

 ## Task 9: Test the integration

 1. To execute your sample integration, send a request from a REST client tool, such as Postman OR you can use Oracle Integration console to test.
 Let us use Oracle Integration Test Console.

 2. Download [DellIncPO.xml](files/DellIncPO.xml?download=1) and open the file and copy the data and paste it in the body of the request console and click on Test
   ![TestConsole diagram](images/b2b-outbound17.png =50%x*)
-3. Go to Monitoring->Integrations->Tracking-> Cross check your backend integration and trading partner integration ran successfully and now repeat the test with another xml file which would trigger another trading partner
+3. Go to Monitoring->Integrations->Tracking-> Cross check your backend integration and trading partner integration ran successfully.
 4. If you have FTP Client installed on your machine, you can login using the FTP details provided to you and cross check your edi file created under folder /B2BWorkshop/B2BTPDELLOut
-5. In conclusion, you can use Oracle Integration to accept XML message and convert it into EDI format and send it to the trading partners dynamically
+5. In conclusion, you can use Oracle Integration to accept XML message and convert it into EDI format and send it to the trading partners dynamically.

+This feature would be very much useful when you have more than one trading partner.
+You just define the trading partner on the user interface, integrations will be created automatically and files will be processed automatically with the existing Backend Integration.

 You may now [proceed to the next lab](#next).